Iraneus/betamedneed/_services/doctors.md

 layout: service
 ---

-You can book appointment to see **medical professionals of needed sub-specialties and specialties** either remotely or at the hospital.
+You can book an appointment to see **medical professionals for needed sub-specialties and specialties** either remotely or at the hospital.

 ![Hospital/Specialist](/images/illustrations/patient.jpg)